Engineer at a manufacturing plant

 The Purpose of This Program

-The purpose of the grant is to enable awardees to carry out studies or research projects at U.S. universities or research institutions and at the same time act as ambassadors for the Fulbright program, Finland, and their home institutions, sharing their culture and contributing to the relations between Finland and the U.S.
+The purpose of the grant is to enable awardees to carry out studies or research projects at U.S. universities or research institutions and at the same time act as ambassadors for the Fulbright program, Finland, and their home institutions, and to share their culture and contribute to the relations between Finland and the U.S.

-You can apply for the grant program if you are aiming to complete a degree in the United States, or if you are planning fixed-term studies in the U.S., lasting for one academic year (such as exchange studies or continuing training e.g. in the graduate certificate program).
-The grant program also supports research visits to the U.S. during the doctoral study phase.
+You can apply for the grant program if you are aiming to complete a degree in the United States, or if you are planning fixed-term studies in the U.S., lasting for one academic year (such as exchange studies or continuing training e.g. in a graduate certificate program).
+The grant program also supports research visits to the U.S. during the doctoral study phase as a visiting student researcher.

 The aim of the grant program is to strengthen Finnish excellence and to promote the renewal of industry and commerce with a long-term goal in mind.
 In particular, this program aims to develop multisectoral know-how, the ability to apply top-level, need-based technology in different areas, as well as international collaboration.

 The program is also suitable for post-doctoral research.
-Read more information on the program and the application instructions on the grant program webpage for doctorate holders.
+Read more information on the Fulbright-Technology Industries of Finland Grant for postdoctoral researchers.

 Fulbright-Technology Industries of Finland grantee 2011-2012 Jouni Peppanen working at the Electric Power Research Institute